Riccardo-Andreatta/angular2-useful-swiper-demo/README.md

 # angular2-useful-swiper-demo

-`angular2-useful-swiper` demo to create carousels and swiping images.

-Images can loop, animations can start automatically depending on the options.
+`angular2-useful-swiper` is a wrapper for [idangerous Swiper](http://idangero.us/swiper/get-started/) in Angular.

+In this repository there are some examples that show how to use it in different cases.

+For example, images can loop in a carousel, or the transition between the slides can start automatically, etc.

-See [angular2-useful-swiper](https://www.npmjs.com/package/angular2-useful-swiper) for more details about the wrapper for Angular.
+See [angular2-useful-swiper](https://www.npmjs.com/package/angular2-useful-swiper) for more details about the Angular wrapper.

 See [Swiper API](http://idangero.us/swiper/api/) for all the options available to the Swiper.